slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.
 Therefore:

 - An interface shall be created for all services, facades and data access objects when there are publicly accessible methods to be created.
 The exception is only when a service is inheriting an existing implementation and not define new publicly accessible methods
-- When creating an interface, the name should no
+- When creating an interface, the name:

+	- Should convey intent and must not contain the any special prefixes or suffixes to indicate that it's an interface
+	- Should be

 #### Data Access  Objects